Kruptein/planarally-docs/docs/dm/assets.md

 ### Set marker

-This option sets the asset as a marker.
+This option sets the shape as a marker.
-When an object is added as a marker, it can be accessed from the dropdown menu.
+When an shape is added as a marker, it can be accessed from the dropdown menu.
-To access the Markers menu, click <font-awesome :icon="['far', 'compass']"/> and “Markers”.
+To access the Markers menu, click the cog icon and “Markers”.
-In the Markers menu, you can click the object to quickly snap your view to that object.
+In the Markers menu, you can click the label of the shape to quickly snap your view to that shape.

 ## Edit asset